cknoll/git-voting/README.md

 ### Personal Conclusion of General Arguments

 Voting is a delicate act.
-Digital voting bears many dangers (see assumptions above), but so does paper voting (see current and historical examples).
+Digital voting bears many dangers (see assumptions below), but so does paper voting (see current and historical examples).
 In any case, I would prefer a Free and Open Source approach based on established and trusted tools and principles instead of someday using *facebook vote®*.